ICS4U-Gallo/markbook-kool-kids/README.md

 ### Test it out
 - Open your repository folder.
 - In the terminal, run `Pytest` and ensure it says it ran two tests.

+### Make some change
+Have each person on the team make a change and push it to GitHub.